skerr4311/MT5-Bots/README.md

     sl: set to the low / high of the current order block + a buffer

     while: entered:
-        do: trailstop loss - move sl to the low of every BOS + a buffer
+        do: trailstop loss - move sl to the low of every BOS + a buffer (pips)
 ```

 ---